Surfaces associated with first-order ODEs: Conclusions

-In this paper, we have studied a specific approach for associating a surface with a first-order ODE.
-We have demonstrated that notions such as solutions, Lie point symmetries, and quadratures possess geometric counterparts within this framework.
+In this paper, we have studied a particular approach for associating a surface with a given first-order ODE and explored how the integrability of the equation relates to geometric concepts such as geodesics, curvature, and Jacobi fields.

-Furthermore, we introduced a specific way of deforming the associated surface.
-We have showed that knowing a Jacobi field relative to $A$ on any deformed surface leads to the integration of the ODE.
-In this sense it is interesting to note that the Jacobi fields relative to $A$ of the associated surface itself allow us to integrate the ODE.
-Therefore, since there are Jacobi fields relative to $A$ that are not Lie point symmetries of the ODE, this finding reveals the existence of additional vector fields, distinct from Lie point symmetries, that can also be utilized for ODE integration.
+We have introduced a notion of surface deformation, and showed that the deformation into a constant curvature surface implies integrability.
+The particular case of the deformation to a zero curvature surface is the geometric counterpart of the knowledge of an integrating factor for the equation.

-In particular, we have shown that the deformation of the associated surface into a constant curvature surface implies the integrability by quadratures of the ODE, and the particular case of the deformation to a zero curvature surface is the geometric counterpart of the knowledge of an integrating factor for the equation.
+Furthermore, Theorem~\ref{th:Jacobi} establishes that the knowledge of a non-trivial Jacobi field relative to $A$ on any deformed surface (including the original one) leads to the integration of the equation.
+Since Lie symmetries also provide a well-known mechanism for integrating an ODE, it is interesting to explore their relationship with Jacobi fields.

-We find it interesting that a classical geometric notion such as the curvature of the associated surface, or its deformation, is directly related to the integrability of the equation.
-This new relationship offers a fresh perspective on the understanding of first-order ODEs.
+We find it remarkable that a classical geometric notion such as the curvature of the associated surface, or its deformation, is directly related to the integrability of the equation; and we believe that this approach can provide a new perspective on the study of first-order ODEs.